acidtango/terracid_tango/README.md

 ```

 Connect to that address in a browser and you should see the [Swarmpit](https://swarmpit.io/).
 Log
-in with `admin/admin` and you shoul see information about your nodes.
+in with `admin/admin` and you should see information about your nodes.

 If you want to bring down the infraestructure